Ice1187/mini-editor/README.md

     - => Just store a line as a char array and realloc each time it changed and store lines as an array of the pointers to each line.
 - Normal ESC and control code both start with `ESC`, how to distinguish them?
     - look ahead and push back? -> complicated
+    - set stdin to non-blocking -> does stdin default to non-blocking?
-    - set VMIN and VTIME properly
+    - => set VMIN and VTIME properly to control the behavior of `read(stdin)`
-    - set stdin to non-block
+- When an line is either empty or 1 char, the index of the editing position is 0.
+This causes the indexing to be comlicated and difficult to handle correctly.
+    - assume a line always has a `\n` at the end.
+Thus, the length of a line is always larger than 0.
+This also make inserting to the end of the line easy.

 ## Terminal Control Mode
 ### Local Mode